tomwatkins1994/advent-of-code-2025/README.md

     * Made pretty good use of the debug on this one
     * Reversing the numbers made parsing them a lot easier
     * Kotlin functional syntax made the code really nice to work with on this one

+## Day 07

+* **Part 1** - One of the more challenging part 1's but the most enjoyable so far for some reason
+    * I nearly pivoted to OOP at one point to track the splits but tracking an intersection popped into my head just as I was getting into that so I scrapped it
+    * Wasted some time on trying to use regexes to track split beams which was unwise - also misread the brief so tracked the splits instead of the times a beam was split